 Abstract-Frequency estimation and top-k flows identification are fundamental problems in network traffic measurement.
 Sketch, as a basic probabilistic data structure, has been extensively investigated and used in different management applications.
 However, few of them is suitable for both estimating frequency and finding top-k flows due to the unbalanced distribution of real-world network streams.
 By introducing a pre-filtering stage to isolate elephant and mice flows, the recently proposed Augmented Sketch (ASketch) significantly improves accuracy for both tasks.
 However, it suffers from serious performance degradation because of frequent flow exchanges.
 In this paper, we propose Cuckoo Counter (CC), an adaptive structure that consists of several buckets organized in a specific way.
 The size of the entry in each bucket is carefully designed to match the actual distribution of streams.
 During processing, CC hashes a flow to buckets and uses the idea of cuckoo hashing to relocate the flow if an overflow or collision happens, which contributes to fully utilizing memory.
 Therefore, the replacement strategy helps CC precisely record elephant flows and cover more mice flows, and also guarantees the throughput.
-Extensive experimental results show that CC has the highest (Freq.) accuracy, excellent (Heavy hitter / change) accuracy, highest (Top-k) precision, and competitive throughput compared to the state-of-the-art.
-Specifically, CC improves the throughput and accuracy by around 1 and 2 orders of magnitude respectively compared to the well-known ASketch.
+Extensive experimental results show that CC has the highest (Freq.) accuracy, excellent

-This work was supported in part by the Key-Area Research and Development Program of Guangdong Province under Grant 2021B0101400001, in part by the National Key Research and Development Program of China under Grant 2022ZD0115303 and Grant 2020YFB1806400, in part by the Major Key Project of Peng Cheng Laboratory under Grant PCL2021A02, in part by the National Natural Science Foundation of China under Grant 62102203 and Grant 62150610497 and Grant 62172108, in part by the Basic Research Enhancement Program of China under Grant 2021-JCJQ-JJ-0483, in part by the China Postdoctoral Science Foundation under Grant 2020TQ0158 and Grant 2020M682825, in part by the International Postdoctoral Exchange Fellowship Program of China under Grant PC2021037, and in part by the Open Research Projects of Zhejiang Lab under Grant 2022QA0AB07.
-This paper was presented in part at the ACM/IEEE ANCS, Cambridge, U.K., September 25, 2019 [1] [DOI: 10.1109/ANCS.2019.8901891].
-(Qilong Shi, Yuchen Xu and Jiuhua Qi contributed equally to this work, and they conducted this work under the guidance of Wenjun Li and Tong Yang.)
-(Corresponding authors: Wenjun Li; Tong Yang.)
+Manuscript received 23 June 2021; revised 21 April 2022 and 16 September 2022; accepted 7 December 2022; approved by IEEE/ACM TRANSACTIONS ON NETWORKING Editor V. Subramanian.
+Date of publication 2 January 2023; date of current version 18 August 2023.
+This work was supported in part by the Key-Area Research and Development Program of Guangdong Province under Grant 2021B0101400001; in part by the National Key Research and Development Program of China under Grant 2022ZD0115303 and Grant 2020YFB1806400; in part by the Major Key Project of Peng Cheng Laboratory under Grant PCL2021A02; in part by the National Natural Science Foundation of China under Grant 62102203, Grant 62150610497, and Grant 62172108; in part by the Basic Research Enhancement Program of China under Grant 2021-JCJQ-JJ-0483; in part by the China Post-Doctoral Science Foundation under Grant 2020TQ0158 and Grant 2020M682825; in part by the International Post-Doctoral Exchange Fellowship Program of China under Grant PC2021037; and in part by the Open Research Projects of Zhejiang Laboratory under Grant 2022QA0AB07.
+This paper was presented in part at the ACM/IEEE ANCS, Cambridge, U.K., 25 September 2019 [1] [DOI: 10.1109/ANCS.2019.8901891].
+(Qilong Shi, Yuchen Xu, and Jiuhua Qi contributed equally to this work.)
+(Corresponding authors: Wenjun Li;

-Qilong Shi and Yuchen Xu are with Peking University, Beijing 100871, China (e-mail: stallone@pku.edu.cn; xu.yuchen@pku.edu.cn).
+Qilong Shi and Yuchen Xu are with the Department of Computer Science and Technology, Peking University, Beijing 100871, China (e-mail: stallone@pku.edu.cn; xu.yuchen@pku.edu.cn).